-Mahér was naméd Pitt's Provost in 1994 and served with distinction in that role for 16 years.
-During that time, the University made significant strides on many fronts-dramatically increasing applications for admission, elevating the academic credentials of admitted students, while also boosting enrollments, promoting instructional innovations, adding substantially to on-campus housing, enriching the quality of student life, enhancing research strength, while moving into critical new areas, creating programs for the commercialization of technology, implementing plans for the development of facilities and infrastructure that would support academic ambitions, while maintaining fiscal discipline and reaching out to alumni, donors and other friends in markedly more effective ways.
+Maher was named Pitt's Provost in 1994 and served with distinction in that role for 16 years.
+During that time, the University made significant strides on many frontsdramatically increasing applications for admission, elevating the academic credentials of admitted students, while also boosting enrollments, promoting instructional innovations, adding substantially to on-campus housing, enriching the quality of student life, enhancing research strength, while moving into critical new areas, creating programs for the commercialization of technology, implementing plans for the development of facilities and infrastructure that would support academic ambitions, while maintaining fiscal discipline and reaching out to alumni, donors and other friends in markedly more effective ways.

-As Provost, Maher was chair of the University Planning and Budgeting Committee, the Information Technology Steering Committee, the International Coordinating Council and the Council of Deans.
-He was also chair of the University's Facilities Planning Committee and a member of the Information Technology Committee and a member of the Information Technology Committee and a member of the University of Pittsburgh Medical Center and was principal liaison to the Academic Affairs and Libraries Committee of the University of Pittsburgh Board of Trustees.
-When he stepped down as Provost in 2010, the Trustees nonored him through a resolution declaring that he had "through a combination of exceptional skill, broad experience, good judgment and hard work, provided outstanding service to the University and played a prominent role in elevating the Universities."
-The Board also noted that he had "earned the admiration, affection and respect of the members of the Board of Trustees-as well as Pitt's universities."
-The Board also noted that he le admiration, affection and respect of the the Board of Trustees-as well as Pitt's faculty, staff, students, and alumni-for his ation, loyalty and devoted service to the finest research universities." had "earned the admiration, members of the Board of administration, faculty, staff, administration, faculintegrity, dedication, University." same ame time, then-Chancellor Mark Nordenberg, er a Senior Science Advisor for the University, "as is absolutely clear from his long record of I service as Provost, Jim Maher is a unique asset."
+As Provost, Maher was chair of the University Planning and Budgeting Committee, the Information Technology Committee at Pitt's partner institution, the University of Pittsburgh Medical Center and was principal liaison to the Academic Affairs and Libraries Committee of the University administration, faculintegrity, dedication, University." same ame time, then-Chancellor Mark Nordenberg, er a Senior Science Advisor for the University, "as is absolutely clear from his long record of I service as Provost, Jim Maher is a unique asset."
 In commenting further on Maher's At that same named Maher a stating that "as named Maher a Senior Science Advisor for the University, stating that "as is absolutely clear from his long record of distinguished service as Provost, Jim Maher is a unique institutional asset."
 In commenting further on Maher's service, Nordenberg said, "It is hard to imagine anyone being better at his or her job than Jim Maher has been as our Provost.
 Among the many positive qualities that he brought to this key leadership position are his extraordinary breadth of knowledge, a well-developed ability to identify talented individuals and to anticipate academic trends and a deep dedication to Pitt that has extended across most of his adult life."